 If the judge decides against aggregation, the sentencing hearing would go forward as scheduled.

-Defense attorney John Oakes could not be reached for comment Saturday. null
+Defense attorney John Oakes could not be reached for comment Saturday.

 Parole hearing unlikely for man who dismembered dogs